 - Define your educational goals.
 Learn how general education courses [[link to this content]] can help you become an educated citizen in today’s global society while developing skills that employers demand and earning credits for graduation;

 - Become familiar with the cultural resources on Pitt’s campus as well as the diversity of Pittsburgh’s neighborhoods and communities;

 - Get connected to academic success workshops, tutoring opportunities, and academic support services;

 - Be introduced to the Hillman Library, which houses 6 million volumes, extensive online resources, and much more to help you succeed; and

 - Learn to communicate with faculty, staff, and administrators, which will help you secure internships and letters of recommendation, and build the résumé you want.

 Sections of this course are offered Monday through Friday at almost every hour, so you can easily fit it into your schedule!

-You can also get all that Intro to the Arts and Sciences has to offer AND fulfill your Seminar in Composition requirement by enrolling in the 4-credit course, Freshman Seminar (FP0003).
-Freshman Seminar classes are limited to just 19 students and are developed around a particular theme, creating a small, cohesive group of students interested in the same subject area.
+You can also get all that Intro to the Arts and Sciences has to offer AND fulfill your Seminar in Composition requirement by enrolling in the 4-credit course, First-Year Seminar (FP 0003).
+First-Year Seminar classes are limited to just 19 students and are developed around a particular theme, creating a small, cohesive group of students interested in the same subject area.
 These courses are offered in the fall term.

 The course focuses on writing and provides the same enrichment activities that FP 0001 offers, including: